 Papillae help grip food and move it around while you chew.
 And they contain your

-everything from apples to zucchini!
-People are born with about 10,000 taste buds.
+taste everything from apples to zucchini!
+People are born with about 10,000 taste

+buds.
 But as a person ages, some of his or her taste buds die.
-(An old person may only have
+(An old person may

-5,000 taste buds!)
-That's why some foods may taste stronger to you than they do to
+only have 5,000 taste buds!)
+That's why some foods may taste stronger to you than

 So how do you know how something tastes?
 Each taste bud is made up of taste cells,